teiniker/teiniker-lectures-embedded-cicd/embedded-architectures/messaging/mqtt/introduction/README.md

 ## MQTT Connection

-The **MQTT server** (broker) is the central hub of the publish-subscribe model.
+The **MQTT Broker** is the central hub of the publish-subscribe model.
-The MQTT server is responsible for the authentication and authorization of the MQTT clients that will be able to become publishers and/or subscribers after they are authenticated and authorized.
+The MQTT Broker is responsible for the authentication and authorization of the MQTT clients that will be able to become publishers and/or subscribers after they are authenticated and authorized.

-So, the first thing that an MQTT client must do is to establish a connection with the MQTT server.
+So, the first thing that an MQTT client must do is to establish a connection with the MQTT Broker.

-After a successful connection has been established between an MQTT client and an MQTT server, the server will keep the connection open until the client loses the connection or sends a DISCONNECT control packet to the server to close the connection.
+After a successful connection has been established between an MQTT client and an MQTT Broker, the server will keep the connection open until the client loses the connection or sends a DISCONNECT control packet to the server to close the connection.